PX4/PX4-user_guide/en/config/autotune.md

 :::note
 During [Airframe Setup](../config/airframe.md) you should have selected the frame that most closely matches your vehicle.
-This will usually be tuned well enough to fly, and it _may_ also be sufficiently well tuned to run autotuning.
+This may fly well enough to run autotuning.
 :::

 To make sure the vehicle is stable enough for auto-tuning: